One classic, one good

 Both the 1957 film and the 2007 remake used the short story only as the bare bones for a far more complex plot.
 That’s fine.
 The movies are more inspired by the story than faithful filmings of it, and that’s perfectly acceptable, as Elmore himself, I am sure, would have agreed.

 The first film version of the story was the fifth Western as director of Delmer Daves (sixth if you include Return of the Texan).
+United Artists bought the story first and planned for Robert Aldrich to direct but instead sold the rights to Columbia who, happily, opted for Daves.
 He had debuted with the highly influential Broken Arrow in 1950, had helmed the less good Drum Beat for Alan Ladd in 1954, then done two excellent ones in 1956, The Last Wagon with Richard Widmark and Jubal with Glenn Ford.
 I’ll be talking more about Daves soon.
 It is in my view distinctly possible, though, that 3:10 to Yuma the year after was Daves’s very best Western.
 It is superb.